Sociology of law: Non-Western sociology of law

-When we speak of the non-Western world, we are referring to areas where cultures have developed that are substantially outside the Greek-Judeo-Christian tradition of Western culture.
-It thus includes East Asia (China, Japan, South Korea), Southeast Asia, the Indian subcontinent, the Middle East, and sub-Saharan Africa.

-The interest in the sociology of law continues to be more widespread in Western countries.
-Some important research has been produced by Indian scholars, but we find only a limited amount of socio-legal work by researchers from, for example, the Middle East or central and northern parts of Africa.
+The interest in the sociology of law continues to be more widespread in Western countries than in areas with cultures that developed substantially outside the Greek-Judeo-Christian tradition of Western culture (including East Asia, Southeast Asia, the Indian subcontinent, the Middle East, and sub-Saharan Africa).
+Some important research has been produced by Indian scholars, but there remains only a limited amount of socio-legal work by researchers from, for example, the Middle East or central and northern parts of Africa.
 Thus, the global spread of sociological studies of law appears uneven and concentrated, above all, in industrialised nations with democratic political systems.
 In this sense, the global expansion of legal sociology “is not taking place uniformly across national boundaries and appears to correlate with a combination of factors such as national wealth/poverty and form of political organisation, as well as historical factors such as the growth of the welfare state...
 However, none of these factors alone can explain this disparity”.